adumortier/gardenthat/README.md

   <h1 align="center">Garden That!</h1> <br><br>

-GardenThat is an application meant for ANY gardener.
+GardenThat is an application meant for any gardener.
 Search a selection of fruit and vegetable bearing plants.
 Add your favorite plants to your Garden.
 Automated calendar notifications tell you when to expect your first harvest.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents